The automated public toilet: modern convenience, or increasingly costly illusion of self cleaning toilets?

 Additionally, the production and disposal of the complex electronic components within these facilities contributes to environmental pollution and resource depletion.

-High-tech toilets mean high-tech maintenance and repairs
+Do high-tech toilets mean high-tech maintenance and repairs?

 The maintenance of automatic flush toilets is also far from straightforward.